"A picture is worth a thousand words, so a video is your personal library!"

 A:

 You should hire your videographer about the same time you hire your photographer.
 Popular dates (May through September) fill up quickly.
-We recommend booking as soon as possible as some brides will book one, and sometimes as much as two years in advance.
-(We are already receiving requests for spring 2009.)
+We recommend booking as soon as possible as some brides will book as much as two years in advance.
+(We are already receiving requests for spring 2010.)
 However, every once in a while we still have a date available so don't hesitate to call us if you are making a last minute decision on using videography.

 Q: Why should I hire a professional videographer.
 I have a friend who will tape my wedding for free?